celiaberon/sabatini-glm-workflow/README.md

 All necessary packages listed in requirements.txt and are pip installable!

+## Jupyter Notebooks
 There are two notebooks within this repository: gridSearch and fitGLM.
 * The gridSearch notebook is used to find the best parameters and will help you select the best regression model for your data using GridSearchCV.
 * The fitGLM notebook is used to fit the model for known parameters and/or searching through a small list of different parameters.

 Both notebooks are similar and have many of the same elements.
 They will output a project directory with the necessary files to continue your analysis and plot some figures for visualization.

+You can also run the pipeline in Google Colab.
+Please visit our [Google Colab Notebook](https://githubtocolab.com/jbwallace123/sabatini-glm-workflow/blob/main/notebooks/colab_grid_search_tutorial.ipynb) to get started.

+## Command Line Interface
+You may also run the pipeline using the command line.
+You must first create a project directory, edit your config.yaml, move your data to the data folder, and then run the following command:

+    ```bash
+    cd path/to/repo
+    python ./main/run_pipeline.py path/to/config.yaml
+    ```

+Please note that this *does not* include the gridSearch functionality or the additional validation steps that are included in the notebooks.

 ## Project Organization